 But first, let's define the lavalier microphone.

 A lavalier microphone is virtually any small microphone that attaches to an actor or other person speaking.
 Lavaliers see the most use in film, interviews, and presentations where the presenter must move around.

 They are an excellent tool for discretely recording audio.
-Once attached, there’s no need to the speaking person or audio technician to adjust them or even notice that they’re there.
+Once attached, there's no need for the speaking person or audio technician to adjust them or even notice that they're there.

 Lav microphones are typically attached to people via their clothing.
 However, lavs may also be hidden away from people, acting as “planted microphones” or even boundary mics.